 1. John Lewis & Partners

-As well as John Lewis & Partner's own brand range, the retailer also offers the more affordable ANYDAY collection, plus offerings from rattan outdoor furniture favourites Kettler, and great value bistro sets from the likes of EMU.
-As usual, the brand achieves a good mix of great design and good value in its ranges, with a focus on quality designs that feature weatherproof aluminium frames and hardwearing hardwoods.
+As well as John Lewis & Partner's own brand range, the retailer also offers the more affordable ANYDAY collection, plus offerings from rattan outdoor furniture favourites Kettler and great value bistro sets from the likes of EMU.
+As usual, the brand achieves a good mix of great design and good value in its ranges, with a focus on quality pieces that feature weatherproof aluminium frames and hardwearing hardwoods.

-Shop now: Homebase garden furniture (opens in new tab)
+Shop the collection: Homebase garden furniture

 3. Barker and Stonehouse

-Barker and Stonehouse has garden furniture to suit pretty much every style, whether you're looking for a timeless rattan corner sofa or a contemporary concrete dining table for statement alfresco dining.
+Barker and Stonehouse has garden furniture to suit pretty much every style, whether you're looking for a timeless rattan corner sofa or a contemporary concrete table for statement alfresco dining.
 The brand's outdoor furniture tends to feature weather-resistant aluminium and durable hardwoods, so expect prices to be a little more expensive.
 But, if you're looking to create an outdoor living area that will become the focal point of the garden, this is one of our favourite stores to shop.

 Independent department store Leekes is a great place to find some of the top brands of garden furniture under one roof, whether you shop in-store or online.
-You'll find durable and elegant aluminium-framed rattan garden furniture from Branblecrest and Kettler, contemporary outdoor sofas and dining sets from Hartman, as well as a good selection of Garden Trading's bistro and lounge sets.
+You'll find durable and elegant aluminium-framed rattan garden furniture from Bramblecrest and Kettler, and contemporary outdoor sofas and dining sets from Hartman, as well as a good selection of Garden Trading's bistro and lounge sets.

-Shop now: Leekes garden furniture (opens in new tab)
+Shop the collection: Leekes garden furniture

 As well as catering to all your DIY needs, B&Q also stocks a large range of gardening essentials, including a good selection of reasonably priced garden furniture; think good value rattan garden sets, wooden lounge sets, and compact metal bistro sets.
 There is a mix of materials on offer, from hardwearing aluminium to powder-coated steel, so just make sure to check the small print so that you're aware of what you're investing in.
 You'll find advice on which materials to pick to best suit your needs at the bottom of this guide.

-Shop now: B&Q garden furniture (opens in new tab)
+Shop the collection: B&Q garden furniture

 If you're looking for garden furniture that looks the part, but doesn't break the bank, then Argos Home is a great place to head, mainly thanks to the addition of the Habitat brand to its offering.
 To achieve that affordability, most lines are made from powder-coated steel or slightly less durable hardwoods, so there will be a compromise on outdoor weatherproofing compared to higher price point aluminium or teak wood alternatives.
 However, its low prices and contemporary designs definitely nail it in the style stakes.

-Shop now: Argos garden furniture (opens in new tab)
+Shop the collection: Argos garden furniture

 7. Garden Trading